 The harsh truth is that if pastors don’t look after themselves then who will?

 Boards?
 They tend to react to crises rather than initiate care.

 Friends?
 It takes a super good friend to stop you in your tracks and tell you to change your ways.

 Family?
 Pastors are generally driven people who can turn a deaf ear to their family’s complaints.

-Therefore, pastors need to take responsibility for their own well-being and one area this includes is holidays.
+Therefore, pastors need to take responsibility for their well-being, and one area this includes is holidays.

-Pastors should take a minimum of four weeks annual holidays with a couple of extra weekends off a year.
+An annual vacation for pastors is essential.
+Pastors should take a minimum of four weeks of annual holidays with a couple of extra weekends off a year.

 Who Can Afford To Go Away For Four Weeks?